IARCbioinfo/needlestack/README.md

 1. `--plots`:
 	* `SOMATIC`: produce pdf regression plots (like in the description above) only for somatic variants (option not available in the annotation mode).
 Default value when using matched tumor/normal.
 	* `ALL`: produce pdf regression plots for all variants.
-Default value when not using matched tumor/normal.
+Default value when not using matched tumor/normal or when using annotation mode.
 	* `NONE`: remove pdf regression plots from the output.
-Default value when using annotation mode.

 2. `--do_alignments`: To add the alignments plots after the regression plots.
 If this flag is used, the name of the reference genome (`--genome_release` option) needs to be provided to choose the correct annotation (See *`--genome_release` option* below).